paulgoetze/wikipedia-vandalism-detection/README.md

     evaluator = Wikipedia::VandalismDetection::Evaluator.new(classifier)

     analysis_data = evaluator.feature_analysis #default sample_count = 100
-    analysis_data = evaluator.feature_analysis(sample_count: 200)
+    analysis_data = evaluator.feature_analysis(sample_count: 1000)

-This returns a hash comrpising all feature names as configured as keys and the threshold hashes as values.
+This returns a hash comprising all feature names as configured as keys and the threshold hashes as values.

     {
       feature_name_1: